-Augustus M. Witherspoon becomes the second African American to earn a Ph.D. from NC State, and the first African American to receive a doctoral degree and go on to join the faculty (see 1979).
+Augustus M. Witherspoon becomes the second African American to earn a Ph.D. (in Botany) from NC State, and the first African American to receive a doctoral degree and go on to join the faculty.

 Seven students found a local chapter of Alpha Phi Alpha, making it NC State's first African-American fraternity.

-The Division of Student Affairs hires a black counselor, makes financial aid available to black students, and encourages black cultural programs.
+The Division of Student Affairs hires an African American counselor, makes financial aid available to African American students, and encourages African American cultural programs.

 The International Potato Center is established in Peru by NC State and the Peruvian government, in an effort to increase the world's supply of white potatoes.

-The light mural (later known as the Color Wall) in D. H. Hill Library is activated for the first time, but not yet fully completed.
+The light mural (later known as the Color Wall) in D. H. Hill Library was activated for the first time, but not yet fully completed.
 The mural was created by Joe Cox, a faculty member in the School of Design.

 NC State publishes "In a Black Perspective."
 This pamphlet tallies the university's black community at nine professors and 222 students (out of a total 13,809), and lists courses focusing on black history and culture: two in Political Science and one on race relations in Sociology.